 It is very important that you do not eat or drink anything for the six hours before the scan.
-Food in your stomach can make it difficult to obtain diagnostic images.
+Food in your stomach can make it difficult to obtain images.
 You may continue to have clear fluids such as water or diluted squash/cordial up to 2 hours before your scan.
 If you are diabetic and are concerned about fasting for six hours prior to the scan, please inform us.

-Your referring doctor will have prescribed you a bowel preparation.
-This prescription is usually sent straight to the MRI department prior to your appointment.
-Please inform us if the prescription is given to you.
+Your referring Doctor will have prescribed a bowel preparation.
+It is important that you bring the prescribed medicine with you to the hospital and we will give you instructions on how to take it.
 Do not take it at home, as it needs to be drunk in the MR department before your scan.